 “Come” can be used in place of “step-up” to teach the same trick if you’d like, or you can use it to encourage your bird to approach you instead of hopping onto your hand.

-You can train your parrot to say “out” every time it wants to get out of its cage.
+You can train your parrot to say “out” whenever it wants to get out of its cage.

-If your bird’s had enough for one day, try to teach it a contextual awareness of what “go away” means.
+If your parrot’s had enough for one day, try to teach it a contextual awareness of what “go away” means.

-Teach your bird to say “home” when it wants to go back into its cage or its had enough of being handled.
+Teach your parrot to say “home” when it wants to return to its cage or its had enough of being handled.

-Say “lights” just before turning them on to warn your bird that they’re about to come on.
+Say “lights” before turning them on to warn your parrot that they’re about to come on.

-The same goes for “lights off” to help your parrot understand that it’s bedtime.
+The same goes for “lights off” to help your parrot understand its bedtime.

-It’s not too difficult to get your bird counting, especially when there are treats involved.
+It’s not too difficult to get your bird counting, especially when treats are involved.
 Most parrots can only count from one to six, so give these a try first.

-Teaching the alphabet can help when training parrots to speak, as it means they already understand the various vocal sounds.
+Teaching the alphabet can help train parrots to speak, which means they already understand the various vocal sounds.

 Get your parrot moving by saying, “dance.”
-Dance along with your bird to strengthen your bond.
+Dance along with your parrot to strengthen your bond.

 What better way to bond with your bird than to play games together?
-“Peekaboo” only has three syllables, so it shouldn’t be too difficult to teach.
+“Peekaboo” only has three syllables, so teaching shouldn’t be too difficult.